Home | News | Conferences | Commodities | Publications | Business Directory | Resources | Help

 MEI Online: MEI Conferences: SRCR '11: Introduction

-This, the 2nd International Symposium on Sustainability through Resource Conservation and Recycling '11 (SRCR '11), is organised by Minerals Engineering International in consultation with Prof Markus Reuter.
+This, the 2nd International Symposium on Sustainability through Resource Conservation and Recycling '11 (SRCR '11), was organised by MEI in consultation with Prof Markus Reuter and was sponsored by Outotec.

 Scope of SRCR '11